 I’m not even sure what genre this book is, and somehow that only makes me want to read it more.
 I’ve heard it’s magical realism which can be really hit or miss with me, and it’s probably the most intimidating book on this list.
 But I definitely want to give it a try.

-If you saw a previous Friday Five, you know that this is the number one book on my shame list.
+If you’ve been hanging out on my blog for a while, you know that this is the number one book on my shame list.
 Just in case you were unaware, The Lord of the Rings is actually one complete novel that was split into three – so it’s a big one.
 And my feelings there remain – I’m admittedly overly worried about my ultimate opinion on a staple of the fantasy genre.
 I want to love it, but I’m also worried I won’t.
 Regardless, I still really want to read it.

 5. Priory of the Orange Tree by Samantha Shannon